somenever/not-ajazz-ak680-max-webhid/README.md

 ## Tested Models
 - AK680 MAX Black No RGB (Firmware: ID2317_V303)
-- YMMV for other models, but feel free to try it out!
+- YMMV for other models, but feel free to (not) try it out!

 ## Developing
 The web UI is built with Bun and SvelteKit.
 Simply install the dependencies and run `bun dev` to start the development server.